-- 1. The MDC shall manage the following membership development related matters in cooperation with the AP Office, ISC and other related ComSoc and APB organizations: - e. to manage the AP Regional e-mail system containing all AP Regional ComSoc members. - a. to provide information and analyze statistics related to membership in the AP Region and overall. - b. to collaborate with the ISC and the AP Office in relation to information distribution. - c. to coordinate with other ComSoc organizations in developing Sister Societies. - 2.
-The MDC Chairperson shall represent the APB in the Membership Program Development Board(MPDB), and in contacting other membership related ComSoc organizations.
+- 5.5.1 The MDC shall manage the following membership development related matters in cooperation with the AP Office, ISC and other related ComSoc and APB organizations: - a) to manage the AP Regional e-mail system containing all AP Regional ComSoc members. - b) to provide information and analyze statistics related to membership in the AP Region and overall. - c) to collaborate with the ISC and the AP Office in relation to information distribution. - d) to coordinate with other ComSoc organizations in developing Sister Societies. - 5.5.2 The MDC Chairperson shall represent the APB in the Membership Program Development Board(MPDB), and in contacting other membership related ComSoc organizations.

-5.11.6.6 Chapters Coordination Committee (CCC)
+5.6 Chapters Coordination Committee (CCC)

-- 1. The CCC shall manage the coordination among ComSoc Chapters in the AP region and other Chapter related matters: - a. to coordinate the activities and services of the ComSoc Chapters in the AP region - b. to hold a yearly AP Regional Chapter meeting - c. to collaborate with the AP Office in running the Distinguished Lecturer Tour (DLT) Program - d. to collaborate with the AP Office in coordinating ComSoc Executives' visit to Chapters - 2.
-The CCC Chairperson may delegate the AP Director to the Chapters, and shall represent the APB in contacting Chapter related ComSoc organizations and meetings.
+- 5.6.1 The CCC shall manage the coordination among ComSoc Chapters in the AP region and other Chapter related matters: - a) to coordinate the activities and services of the ComSoc Chapters in the AP region - b) to hold a yearly AP Regional Chapter meeting - c) to collaborate with the AP Office in running the Distinguished Lecturer Tour (DLT) Program - d) to collaborate with the AP Office in coordinating ComSoc Executives' visit to Chapters - 5.6.2 The CCC Chairperson may delegate the AP Director to the Chapters, and shall represent the APB in contacting Chapter related ComSoc organizations and meetings.